epfl-lasa/docker_images/README.md

 # docker_images
 Docker images used at LASA.
-Each folder contain a separate docker images.
+Each folder contains a separate docker images.
 To build the images, ensure that you have docker set up and running (see [Docker documentation](https://docs.docker.com/install/)) and run the build script:

 ```
 sh build.sh